top of page

 About

 The Debutante is a collaborative project originally described as "the love monster of two women".
-Since founding co-editors, Rachel Ashenden and Molly Gilroy, launched issue 01 in January 2020, The Debutante editorial team has proudly grown.
+Since founding co-editors, Rachel Ashenden (left) and Molly Gilroy (right), launched issue 01 in January 2020, The Debutante editorial team has proudly grown.
+Find out more about our editorial direction below.

 The Debutante aims to engender a new movement of feminist-surrealism.
-It is a non-for-profit publication with funds directed to the next issue.
-Both co-editors have full time jobs elsewhere.
+It is a non-for-profit publication with funds directed towards the next issue.

 Our vision

-We seek to redress the patriarchal recording of art history by promoting the lives, work and legacies of marginalised surrealists.
+We seek to redress the patriarchal recording of art history by promoting the lives, work and legacies of women and gender non-conforming surrealists.

 Our values

-We are open to all, and thoroughly encourage engagement and participation from anyone who is motivated by interjecting feminist-surrealists' art into the contemporary everyday, or, simply to learn more.
+We are open to all, and thoroughly encourage engagement and participation from anyone who is motivated by to learn more about feminist-surrealism.

 Editorial team